Marquinvpv/alkabot-APIteste/README.md

 This will start the project and open it in your default browser.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork this repository.
-2. Create a new branch with your changes: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more details.